 Students learn workshop and tool safety and employability skills as they practice reading blueprints; estimating and selecting materials; cutting and shaping stock; assembling, fastening, and installing components; and finishing surfaces.
 The technical, problem-solving, leadership, and creative skills learned in Cabinetmaking can be applied in industries well beyond construction trades and professions and can prepare the student for lifelong learning and success.

-This course connects to the following career pathways: [Architecture & Construction - Cabinetmaking](#)
+[Architecture & Construction - Cabinetmaking](#)

 Cabinetmaking 2